When Partners Cheat: Who Deserves Second Chances?

 Finally, what is the responsibility of the so-called "victims" in this excruciating scenario?
 The most difficult thing to do in psychotherapy and in life is to look at ourselves and consider our own complicity in contributing to our troubles.
 Betrayal of trust in a committed relationship can be considered an evil deed.
 Not necessarily violent, but destructive and hurtful, no doubt.
-Yet, we cannot ignore the fact that Sandra Bullock, Elan Woods and so many other betrayed women and men freely chose (and often continue to choose) to be with their boyfriends or girlfriends and marry their spouses.
-And did so, presumably, not entirely impulsively, but after some protracted period of dating and getting to know the type of person they are.
+Yet, many betrayed women and men freely chose (and often continue to choose) to be with their boyfriends or girlfriends and marry their spouses.
+And they do so, presumably, after some protracted period of dating and getting to know the type of person they are.
 Or did they?
 How conscious was the choice?
 How wise?
 Were there no early warning signs?
 No indications of narcissism?
 Or lack of integrity?
 Of lying?
 Often such red flags are blatantly obvious to everyone but ourselves.
 Love can definitely be blind.
 Were they deceived from the very start?
 Sold a bill of goods?
 Or were they unconsciously attracted to certain types of men?
 Immature, self-centered, selfish men, incapable of real commitment?
 Men whom they thought could be changed by merely loving them?
 Men (or women) who personify those shadowy aspects of ourselves we suppress, but secretly desire to vicariously express?
 Which part of the personality played the more prominent role in making this momentous choice: the mature adult or naive, needy inner child?

 This is not about blaming the victim.
 Self-blame is frequently the prime reason betrayed partners remain in such relationships.
 Offenders are responsible for their evil deeds.
 But we all have blind spots, complexes, especially when it comes to romantic love and choosing a partner.
 What do these choices say about us psychologically?
 About who we really are, and about how we really feel about ourselves?
 About the willingness to turn a blind eye to a partner's past and present inappropriate behavior, and decision to suffer remaining in a relationship in which the commitment to monogamy and exclusivity is disrespected and repeatedly violated?
 Are we not worthy of love, respect and commitment?
 Must one always settle for crumbs?
 How much are we really willing to put up with and forgive just so that we can avoid being alone?
 Feeling abandoned?
 Getting back in the dreaded "dating game"?
 Or keep the family together for the sake of finances or the children?
 These are the tough questions so-called victims of infidelity (men and women) must be willing to honestly ask themselves before they finally decide whether or not to give serial (or even first-time) cheaters yet another opportunity to re-victimize them.
 While compassion is spiritually commendable, forgiveness is not always the answer, reconciliation not always the right solution.